DIY Mid Century Daybed — We’re giving you the full scoop on our DIY Mid Century Daybed and tour of our guest bedroom!

 I cringe at what this room used to look like!
 And it’s basically just been the place where random things go to live until they find a real home.

-Materials Needed To Make A DIY Mid Century Daybed
+Materials and Tools Needed To Make A DIY Mid Century Daybed

 Ikea Hack | How To Make A DIY Mid Century Daybed